heartstchr/heartstchr.github.io/docs/README.md

   {
     name: 'Shyam Kumar',
     designation: 'Senior Product Manager at Angel One',
-    message: 'I had the pleasure of working with Jiwan for around 2 years.
-I always found him to be a very dependable and hardworking colleague.
+    message: 'I always found Jiwan to be a very dependable and hardworking colleague.
 Many times he went above and beyond to meet the product requirements; it might be either working overtime to release the project on time or working with other teams to get the production issue fixed.
-He was always the go-to person on the team.
-I wish him all the best in his future endeavors, and I can fully vouch that he will give his 100% every time.',
+He was always the go-to person on the team.',
     avatar: 'https://media.licdn.com/dms/image/v2/D5603AQHZpSlK7j89uA/profile-displayphoto-shrink_100_100/profile-displayphoto-shrink_100_100/0/1698672442801?e=1738195200&v=beta&t=lXm4yDQlyLnGzUFtfzqjDGEgBzttasSc03uUb5s0ZVc',
     link: 'https://www.linkedin.com/in/shyam-kumar-k/',
     location: 'India',